 We are offering the Lightness of Being series to help you find out about this work by getting an experiential sense of it.
 You can then better know if you feel an inner resonance with this path and explore your interest in joining such a group.

 When the group actually begins, we will be speaking to a continuum of experience from the individual perspective to the nondual and beyond.
 We anticipate there will be a wide range of individuals with varied experience on the spiritual spectrum.
 We are also inviting individuals from across the globe, thereby bringing in many cultures and views.

 Timing for the meetings will be limited to mornings, 9:30 am Pacific, since it was necessary to determine the time zones that will most easily accommodate live teaching.
+Meetings will occur on Saturdays and Sundays one weekend per month.
 Each meeting will be three and a half hours long and will contain meditation practice, delivery of a particular teaching through a talk, interpersonal exercises for the participants, and a period of questions and answers that end the meeting.
 You can investigate what this would mean for your time zone and if it works for you to be involved.

-At some point, prospective group members will begin to have sessions with a private teacher, who will help you to practice inquiry and to learn how to move with the material in the process of understanding and integrating what is coming up for you.
+At some point in the summer of 2021, prospective group members will begin to have sessions with a private teacher, who will help you to practice inquiry and to learn how to move with the material in the process of understanding and integrating what is coming up for you.
 Private teaching and guidance sessions will begin prior to acceptance into the group because it is a way for you to get a sense of the process of how the teaching will unfold for you personally, and it will also give us a chance to see if the work is right for you.